 What’s Next After the Yoga Therapy Course?

-I’m also super happy to say that I’m starting volunteering at a 3rd sector multicultural women’s association in a couple of months.
-I know that many women who attend the activities at this association have trauma history (though that is not always the case).
+I’m also super happy to say that I have started volunteering at a 3rd sector multicultural women’s association (updated info).
+I know that many women who attend the activities at this association have trauma history (though this is not always the case).
 Hence, I am hoping to put my newly acquired skills into use and also help many people through trauma-informed yoga.

 Liked it, Pin it!